 Special Terms for API

 In addition to the finished web solutions for the integration of payment systems the Service Provider also offers a free customizable interface (API-Solution) for the use of some payment methods.
-The subsequently under section 4. additional conditions shall apply for the use of this API-Solution.
+The subsequently additional conditions shall apply for the use of the API-Solution:

 - The Merchant will transmit the data necessary for billing and collection of receivables to its Consumer over the provided interface (API).
 Using this data, the Service Provider will realize the billing and the collection of receivables to the Merchant.